ogazitt/authzen-todo-application/README.md

-# React Todo App
+# AuthZEN Interop React Todo Application

-This is the front-end for the React Todo application example.
+This is the front-end for a React Todo application, which is authorized using the AuthZEN evaluations API.

+In addition to providing a standard Todo interface based on the [TodoMVC](https://todomvc.com) template and [CSS](https://github.com/tastejs/todomvc-app-css), the application allows a user to select from a set of AuthZEN-compatible Policy Decision Points (PDPs) which provide externalized authorization for the application routes.

 ## Running the front end